microsoft/OpticSim.jl/docs/src/index.md

 julia --project=[your_project] --sysimage=[path_to_sysimage]
 ```

-If OpticSim.jl is installed in the base project then there is no need for the `--project` flag in the above commands.
+If OpticSim.jl is installed in the base project, then there is no need for the `--project` flag in the above command.
+If your current working directory is OpticSim.jl, then you can use the `--project` flag without needing to specify an argument.